Tracking shear mode dynamics across the glass transition in a 2D colloidal system: Abstract

 \section{Abstract}

 Long-wavelength collective shear dynamics are profoundly different in solids and liquids.
 According to the theoretical framework developed by Maxwell and Frenkel, collective shear waves vanish upon melting by acquiring a characteristic wave-vector gap, known as the $k$-gap.
 While this prediction has been supported by numerous simulations, experimental validation remains limited.
+Moreover, this phenomenon has been never tested across a continuous glass transition between a liquid phase and a glassy state with large but finite viscosity.
 In this work, we track the dispersion relation of collective shear modes in a two-dimensional colloidal system and provide direct experimental evidence for the emergence of a $k$-gap.
-This gap appears at an effective temperature consistent with the onset of the glass transition and the vanishing of the static shear modulus.
-Our results not only confirm the predictions of the Maxwell-Frenkel framework but also highlight their relevance across continuous melting processes originating from low-temperature amorphous solid phases.
+This gap opens continuously at an effective temperature consistent with the onset of the glass transition and the vanishing of the static shear modulus.
+By extracting the instantaneous shear velocity from the experimental data, we uncover a shear relaxation time exhibiting a super-Arrhenius temperature dependence characteristic of glass-forming materials, accurately described by the Vogel–Fulcher–Tammann (VFT) relation.
+Our results confirm the predictions of the Maxwell-Frenkel framework and highlight their relevance across continuous melting processes originating from low-temperature amorphous solid phases.